pingcap/docs/reference/tools/tiup/manage-component.md

 - clean: Cleans up the instance on which a component is deployed.
 - help: Prints the help information.
 If the sub-command is appended to a command, the usage of this command is printed.

-This document introduces the common component management operations and the corresponding sub-commands.
+This document introduces the common component management operations and the corresponding TiUP commands.

 ## Query the component list